Professor | Mathematics and Systems Engineering

 GRADUATE COURSES: Stochastic Processes, Real Variables, Applied Discrete Mathematics, Stochastic Analysis of Financial Markets, Queueing Theory, Stochastic Signals, Statistics I and II, Stochastic Models, Complex Variables, Introductory Analysis.

-UNDERGRADUATE COURSES: Biostochastics, Topology, Probability and Statistics, Linear Algebra, Complex Variables, Boundary Value Problems, Differential Equations, Calculus III, Methods for Biomath, Stochastic Modeling.
+UNDERGRADUATE COURSES: Biostochastics, Topology, Probability and Statistics, Linear Algebra, Complex Variables, Boundary Value Problems, Differential Equations, Calculus III, Methods for Biomath, Stochastic Modeling, and Honors Analysis.

-Time depenent analysis of stochastic games of three players with applications (jointly with Kizza Nandyose and Ryan White), submitted.
+Time sensitive analysis of antagonistic stochastic games with applications to finance and queueing (jointly with Kizza Nandyose and Ryan White), Mathematics and Statistics, 9:4 (2021), 481-500.
+IS 1.0

 Continuous time interpolation of monotone marked random measures with applications (jointly with Kizza Nandyose), Neural, Parallel, and Scientific Computations, 26:2 (2018), 119-141.